ufo-lab/among-us-sus/README.md

+## What is sus.py/.exe
-sus.py is a fun program that plays the Among Us theme song while displaying a gif on the screen.
+  -sus.py/.exe is a fun program that plays the Among Us theme song while displaying a gif on the screen.
 Perfect for pranks and memes!

-## Easy to Use: Simply run the program and enjoy the fun!

 ## Installation